krlospelaez/js-fixtures/README.markdown

+tl;dr

+The code was refactored from the awesome jasmine-jquery with all jasmine dependencies removed and specs written with Chai + Mocha.
+Two things to watch out for:
+-  install with npm using `npm install js-fixtures`
+-  use `fixtures.load('your-fixture.html')` instead of jasmine.fixtures.loadFixture('your-fixture.html')
+-  you must manually clean up your fixtures with fixtures.cleanUp() unlike jasmine-jquery

 ## Fixtures

 Fixture module allows you to load HTML content to be used by your tests.
 The overall workflow is like follows: